Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 \subsubsection{Geometry similarity loss}

-Aiming at facilitating face alignment as well as constraining the topological structure consistency between the generated HR image and the ground-truth one, a geometry similarity loss $L_{h}$~\cite{yu2018super} is employed in training our CM-TMs, expressed as:
+Aiming at maintaining the structural integrity of hallucinated faces as well as ensuring the accuracy of estimated facial geometry priors by CM-AMs, we employ a geometry similarity loss $L_{h}$~\cite{yu2018super} in training our CM-AMs, expressed as: